 POLICIES:

-The County should obtain or secure (e.g., by obtaining a right of first refusal for desired property) sites needed for County public facilities as early as possible in the development of an area, to ensure that the facilities are well located to serve the area and to minimize acquisition costs.
+The county should obtain or secure (e.g., by obtaining a right of first refusal for desired property) sites needed for county public facilities as early as possible in the development of an area, to ensure that the facilities are well located to serve the area and to minimize acquisition costs.

-The County should support regional coordination efforts in identifying shared needs for lands for public purposes to maximize the efficient use of public capital resources.
+The county should support regional coordination efforts in identifying shared needs for lands for public purposes to maximize the efficient use of public capital resources.

-The County should ensure that its development regulations do not preclude the siting of essential public facilities, subject to reasonable development standards and mitigation measures, within Thurston County.
+The county should ensure that its development regulations do not preclude the siting of essential public facilities, subject to reasonable development standards and mitigation measures, within Thurston County.

-The County should identify and site essential public facilities in accordance with the County Wide Planning Policies.
+The county should identify and site essential public facilities in accordance with the Countywide Planning Policies.

-Facilitate the collection of Impact Fees for fire protection facilities through the County code.
+Facilitate the collection of impact fees for fire protection facilities through the county code.

 OBJECTIVE 3-B: General County Government Facilities.
-County government buildings should be located to provide convenient access to residents being served, where appropriate public facilities and services are available or can be provided, and designed for efficient and frugal use of public monies.
+County government buildings should be located to provide convenient access to residents being served, where appropriate public facilities and services are available or can be provided and designed for efficient and economical use of public monies.

 POLICIES: